dfelinto/blender-manual/constraints/transform/limit_location.rst

 the limit threshold (unless you enabled the *For Transform* option, see below).

-Setting equal the min and max values of an axis, locks the owner's movement along that axis… Although this is possible, using the *Transformation Properties* axis locking feature is probably easier!
+Setting equal the min and max values of an axis, locks the owner's movement along that axis...
+Although this is possible, using the *Transformation Properties* axis locking feature is probably easier!